rachana-paudel/AWS_Solution_Architect/EC2/README.md

    + owner of this file 'click on change'
       + object type, location, check Names
    + Remove system, no need [principle]
-   + Disable inheritance( it mremove all inherited permissions from this object)
+   + Disable inheritance( it remove all inherited permissions from this object)
    + Add
    + select a principl
       + Enter the object name, click on check mark which shows principle name